GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 This cookie contains 117 calories.
+> 🥠 Don’t behave with cold manners.

 ### Our Tech Stack